-F grade

-Exceptions to these normal actions may be made by divisions or by the Administration Committee when justified by an individual student's circumstances.
+Satisfactory Progress No grade below C-Official Warning One D grade Exceptions to these normal actions may be made by divisions or by the Administration Committee when justified by an individual student's circumstances.

 V.I.6.
 Force of Official Warning and Probation